John-Trager/Leccap-Scraper/readme.md

 After running the above, if you want to download the lectures run the download script:

+> [!NOTE]
+> This may take considerable time to run given the large video files.

 ```
 python3 download_videos.py <path to csv file>
 ```